 - Don’t include your street address.
 Including your street address on your resume examples can open you up for identity theft.

-- A resume objective statement is old and outdated.
+- A personal statement is old and outdated.
 Therefore, if you’ve been using one, you should get rid of it.

 - Leave your hobbies off your sample resume.
 Employers and hiring managers normally don’t want to know about your hobbies at this phase in the interview process.
 You can save this for later in maybe a second or a third interview.

-- Don’t include references.
+- Have a clear resume objective and don’t include references.
 Your resume is very valuable real estate.
 Therefore, reserve your list of references for a separate sheet of paper that you can give to the hiring manager or recruiter if they ask for them.

-- Poor spelling and grammar.
+- Poor spelling and grammar obstruct your resume meaning.
 A resume sample with misspelled words or bad grammar will go right in the bin.
 Make sure that a team of qualified people, such as our experts at Reedact, proofread the information.
 They might catch something that you missed.

 - Avoid the words I and me.
 Also, make sure that you don’t use present tense verbs in past tense positions.

 With these tricks in mind, you can start building the profile that’ll make you stand out and get more calls and invites to interviews.
 Remember, our one page resume builder is created in a way that considerably increases your chances to be selected for the next phase.

 Let’s get in touch!